signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 some "computer" determining if some string belongs to a set of strings or not, based on some rules.
-This set of strings is called that follow a general rule for membership is called a Language and the "computer" involved is called an automaton which is nothig but a model of computation.
-We choose to represent various computational problems as languages because we already have etablished a terminology for detaling with languges.
+This set of strings is called that follow a general rule for membership is called a Language and the "computer" involved is called an automaton which is nothing but a model of computation.
+We choose to represent various computational problems as languages because we already have established a terminology for dealing with languages.

 To perform some computation in a Turing Machine we write a program for the machine.
 This program is basically a set of transition rules.